jyotipmahes/Isolation-Forest-for-Anomaly-Detection/README.md

 </tr>
 </table>

-Note that, we also implement a **improved version** of this algorithm which can handle noisy labels by making the split point unbalanced rather than choosing the split value uniformly from the min and max value.
+Note that, we also implement an **improved version** of this algorithm which can handle noisy labels by making the split point unbalanced rather than choosing the split value uniformly from the min and max value.
 The implementation can be found in [iforest.py](iforest.py)